JEKO10/Joke-telling-bot/README.md

 ## Project overview

-I created voice array that takes voices's name from synthesis.getVoices().
+I created a voice array that takes voices' names from synthesis.getVoices().
 Then I fetched Joke API to get jokes and pass them to utterance.
-If a user clicks on a button for a new joke, before previous is finished, the previous joke stops and new joke will be told.
+If a user clicks on a button for a new joke, before the previous one is finished, the previous joke stops, and a new joke will be told.
 Changing languages is made with options index and id.
-I displayed languages with map method.
+I displayed languages with the map method.

 ## Built with